 This is taught through collaborative and team learning.
 We value all contributions and celebrating these as well as pupil outcomes.
-We try to instill in pupils that the journey is more important than the outcome because that is where true understanding is achieved.
+We try to instil in pupils that the journey is more important than the outcome because that is where true understanding is achieved.

-We further support our pupils by signposting potential career paths and opportunities for further education in engineering, construction, and motor vehicle maintenance.
+We further support our pupils by sign posting potential career paths and opportunities for further education in a variety of different CDT disciplines including engineering, construction, carpentry, graphical orthographic designers, electronics and motor vehicle maintenance.